chrisdchristo/capsule-maven-plugin/README.md

 * `<output> (Optional)`: Specifies the output directory.
 Defaults to the `${project.build.directory}`.
 * `<execPluginConfig> (Optional)`: Specifies the ID of an execution within the exec-maven-plugin.
 The configuration from this execution will then be used to configure the capsules.
 If you specify 'root' then the `<configuration>` at root will be used instead of a particular execution.
 The exec's `<mainClass>` will map to Capsule's `<appClass>`.
 The exec's `<systemProperties>` will map to capsule's `<properties>`.
 If you specify this tag then the `<appClass>` tag does not need to present.
 * `<properties> (Optional)`: The system properties to provide the app with.
+* `<transitive> (Optional)`: Specify whether transitive dependencies should also be embedded.
+Only applicable for `fat` capsules, and the default is true.
 * `<manifest> (Optional)`: The set of additional manifest entries, for e.g `JVM-Args`.
 See [capsule](https://github.com/puniverse/capsule#reference) for an exhaustive list.
 Note you do **not** need `Main-Class`, `Application-Class`, `Application`, `Dependencies` and `System-Properties` as these are generated automatically.
 * `<modes> (Optional)`: Define a set of `<mode>` with its own set of `<properties>` and `<manifest>` entries to categorise the capsule into different modes.
 The mode can be set at runtime.
 [See more here](https://github.com/chrischristo/capsule-maven-plugin#modes).
 * `<fileSets> (Optional)`: Define a set of `<fileSet>` to copy over files into the capsule.
 [See more here](https://github.com/chrischristo/capsule-maven-plugin#filesets-and-dependencysets).